jnunyez/synchronization/README.md

 <!-- Omit this part for the blogpost -->
 * Deleting the subscription and the csv does not delete nfd daemonset or the specialresource daemonsets or the silicom sts-plugin daemonset will not delete the CRs associated to the operator

 * If we want to fully delete the set of elements created by the operator we need to delete the stsoperatorconfig CR.
-The action below will totally delete the stsoperatorconfig daemonset (i.e., the sts-plugin) and the nfd and sro deploment (if used).
+The action below will delete the stsoperatorconfig daemonset (i.e., the sts-plugin) and the nfd and sro deploment (if used).

 ## Wrap-up <a name="stsconfig"></a>